khoi-stripe/DandDy/docs/SECURITY_REVIEW.md

 - **Description**:
   - AI routes use an in-memory `_rate_limit_store` keyed by `request.client.host` to enforce per-minute and per-day limits.
   - Behind a reverse proxy (Render), many end users may share the same apparent IP, so limits are effectively per-proxy-IP, not per account.
-  - This is adequate as a coarse DoS protection but not a precise “per-user” quota.
+  - This is adequate as a coarse DoS protection but not a precise "per-user" quota.
 - **Recommended Fix**:
   - When an authenticated user context is available, key limits on the authenticated user ID instead of (or in addition to) IP.
   - If AI usage or abuse risk increases, move rate limiting state to a durable store (e.g. Redis) rather than in-memory.